OpenTechStrategies/hypha-wiki/Deployment:-Standalone-App.md

 ### Deploy with nginx/gunicorn

 Make sure gunicorn is installed (it should be).
-Do a test run with gunicorn: `gunicorn --bind 0.0.0.0:<some port> opentech.wsgi:application` This might not work.
+Do a test run with gunicorn: `gunicorn --bind 0.0.0.0:<some port> hypha.wsgi:application` This might not work.
 It's OK if it doesn't work - you can go on anyway.

 You need to add a file: /etc/systemd/system/gunicorn.socket.
 It should have this content: